Don't Get Even, Get Even Better

 Basically, it's in your best mental interest to release your anger so you can see the world more clearly around you, and seek better solutions for finding the happy, love-filled life you desire and deserve.

-Plus many quantum physicists believe angry people give off an angry vibration which can be felt in a larger universal energy field - thereby attracting negative circumstances.
-In contrast, positive loving energy attracts positive results.
-Basically, quantum physicists believe that just as there is alluring sexual attraction (which people can feel but not see), there's also angry energy repulsion (which people can feel but not see).
-If you think angry thoughts, you will literally emit an angry vibration that can be intuitively felt by others -- as if you're giving off an anti-charisma.
+Plus, many quantum physicists believe angry people give off an angry vibration which can be felt in a larger universal energy field—thereby attracting negative circumstances.
+In contrast, positive, loving energy attracts positive results.
+Basically, quantum physicists believe that just as there is an alluring sexual attraction (which people can feel, but not see), there's also angry energy repulsion (which people can feel, but not see).
+If you think angry thoughts, you will literally emit an angry vibration that can be intuitively felt by others—as if you're giving off an anti-charisma.

-1. Whenever you're feeling like you want to tell off a wrong-doer with big fat juicy angry words, talk to yourself instead.
+1. Whenever you feel like you want to tell off a wrongdoer with big, fat, juicy, angry words, talk to yourself instead.
 Remind yourself: "I cannot always control what goes on outside.
 But I can control what goes on inside.
-I forgive whatever has happened in my past - and am determined to gain insights on how to wisely avoid situations like this one in my future and re-direct my energies in wiser ways - which will lead me to attaining the life I want."
+I forgive whatever has happened in my past—and am determined to gain insights on how to wisely avoid situations like this one in my future and re-direct my energies in wiser ways—which will lead me to attain the life I want."

-2. Encourage yourself to believe that everything happens for a reason - then choose to consciously seek and find that reason.
+2. Encourage yourself to believe that everything happens for a reason.
+Then choose to seek and find that reason consciously.